nirelbaz/meniai/README.md

 ## Why MeniAI?

-Unlike other AI-powered development tools, MeniAI emphasizes the creation of **project-specific bots** that:
+Unlike other AI-powered development tools, MeniAI emphasizes the creation of **project-specific agents** that:

-- **Live within your repository**: Bots evolve alongside your project, adapting to the specific needs of your codebase.
+- **Live within your repository**: Agents evolve alongside your project, adapting to the specific needs of your codebase.
-- **Learn from feedback**: In **interactive mode**, bots receive feedback and improve by incorporating your suggestions.
+- **Learn from feedback**: In **interactive mode**, agents receive feedback and improve by incorporating your suggestions.
-- **Flexible operation**: Bots can assist you interactively for development tasks or be automated to run independently when ready (e.g., via GitHub Actions).
+- **Flexible operation**: Agents can assist you interactively for development tasks or be automated to run independently when ready (e.g., via GitHub Actions).

-This flexibility allows developers to streamline their workflows while ensuring bots are tailored to their project's unique needs.
+This flexibility allows developers to streamline their workflows while ensuring agents are tailored to their project's unique needs.

 ## Key Features

-- **Task-Specific Bots**: Create customizable AI-powered bots that adapt to your project's evolving needs.
+- **Task-Specific Agents**: Create customizable AI-powered agents that adapt to your project's evolving needs.
-- **Interactive Learning Mode**: Bots learn from user feedback during usage, improving over time.
+- **Interactive Learning Mode**: Agents learn from user feedback during usage, improving over time.
-- **Optional Automation**: Bots can be integrated into CI/CD pipelines or used on demand as developer tools.
+- **Optional Automation**: Agents can be integrated into CI/CD pipelines or used on demand as developer tools.
 - **GitHub Integration**: Automate pull requests with AI-generated changes.
 - **Seamless File Handling**: Process multiple files, directories, and tasks with recursive options.
 - **Custom Plugins**: Extend MeniAI with custom plugins for project-specific automation tasks.